 The Surprising Link Between Heart Health and Hearing

 February is American Heart Month, a time to spotlight cardiovascular health and the many ways it influences our overall well-being.
-While heart health is often associated with preventing heart attacks and strokes, did you know it’s also closely connected to hearing health?
-Research shows that the state of your heart can affect the quality of your hearing, revealing just how interconnected our bodies truly are.
+While heart health is often associated with preventing heart attacks and strokes, it also plays an important role in hearing health.
+Research shows that healthy blood flow is essential for the inner ear to function properly, which helps explain why heart health and hearing are closely connected.

 How Protecting Your Heart Helps Your Hearing